-Work experience is planned and implemented by the Careers Lead with the support of the Careers Coordinator working in partnership with Services for Young People.
+Work experience is planned and implemented by the Careers Lead with the support of the Careers Coordinator for year 8 and 12 and for year 10 in partnership with Services for Young People.

-The school is responsible for securing its external careers guidance service, and currently has a service level agreement in place with the Services for Young People to deliver independent careers guidance.
+The school is responsible for securing its external careers guidance service, and currently has a service level agreement in place with the Services for Young People to deliver independent careers guidance through Level 6 trained careers guidance councillors.